Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 - Hospice: This care, known also as end-of-life care, is provided at a point when a patient or their family members have decided to cease curative care and switch to palliative or pain-reducing care; it is important to understand that hospice care is not intended to treat or cure disease, and it is also important to understand how electing this care may interact with certain other benefits or care available to a patient – for example, access to radiology or other examinations that are designated as “treatment.”

 Regardless of the setting, each level of care includes various roles and responsibilities for those clinicians, nurses, administrators, technicians and assistants administering the care.
 In addition, these facilities and providers have been entrusted with access and monitoring over you and your loved ones.
-When these individuals fail to provide the appropriate level or amount of care, or when they fail to monitor or otherwise protect their residents, injuries and harm can occur.
+Nursing home residents should be their top priority.
+When these individuals fail to provide the appropriate level or amount of care, or when they fail to monitor or otherwise protect their residents, injuries, and harm can occur.
 Nursing home negligence is all too common, and it’s crucial to look for signs of neglect in Columbia nursing homes.
+When visiting nursing homes, you should keep an eye out for potential victims of abuse.

 Forms of Nursing Home Abuse in Columbia